 What Is Desktop?

-Claude Desktop is the native macOS/Windows application from Anthropic.
+Claude Desktop is the native macOS/Windows application from Anthropic (no Linux build).
 It features three tabs: Chat, Cowork, and Code.
 The Code tab is essentially a GUI version of Claude Code — the same powerful engine you get in the terminal, wrapped in a graphical interface with visual diffs, app previews, and point-and-click permission management.

 Download it from claude.com/download.
 Like the CLI, it has full access to your local filesystem, terminal, and development tools — no sandboxing constraints.